abouolia/sticky-sidebar/index.md

 ## Events

-Sticky sidebar jQuery plugin has various of events are trigger when changing affix state.
+Sticky sidebar plugin has various of events are trigger when changing affix state.

 `affix.top.stickySidebar` — The event fires immdiately before the element has been affixed top of viewport.